 Once you have determined eligibility, email the following to firstname.lastname@example.org

-- One-page written essay: Describe why you are interested in the program and what are your career goals.
+- One-page written essay: Describe why you would like to participate in the program.

 Paid tuition, books, tools, personal protective equipment, and bus pass or parking may be available.